mvdnbrk/laravel-documentation/README.md

 ## Installation

-You can install the package via composer:
+You may use composer to install this package into your Laravel project:

 ```bash
 composer require mvdnbrk/laravel-documentation